Fix Windows 10 Error Code 0xc0000098 (7 Proven Methods)

 - Follow the on-screen instructions to complete the reset.

 We tested the “Keep my files” option on a Windows 10 PC.
-The reset took about 40 minutes and preserved all personal files, though installed apps were removed.
+The reset preserved all personal files, though installed apps were removed.
 If you can’t access your PC due to a forgotten password, see our guide on how to unlock a computer without a password.

 #Method 7: Perform a Clean Windows Installation